christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 **Step 3:** Set your password and store it in your global environment

+*Alternative 1*

 Run `Sys.setenv(LAB_KEY = "Your-token")` in the R console.
-Replace "Your-token" with your passphrase for your website. **DO NOT USE YOUR STANDARD PASSWORDS.** The lab journal password are displayed in clear text to the teaching assistants.
+Replace "Your-token" with your passphrase for your website.
+You have to repeat this step everytime you start RStudio. **DO NOT USE YOUR STANDARD PASSWORDS.** The lab journal password are displayed in clear text to the teaching assistants.

+*Alternative 1*

+To make this step permanent, execute the following steps:

+1. Create a `.Renviron` file in your project directory: `file.create(".Renviron")`
+2. Open this file by clicking on it in the files browser
+3. Add the line `LAB KEY = "Your-token"` and replace "Your-token" with your passphrase
+4. Save the file
+5. Go to GitHub Desktop to review the changes.
+Right-Click on the `.Renviron` file and select `Ignore File (Add to .gitignore)`.

 **Step 4:** Build your website (including password protection)